AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingTimeToLeavePredictionModel.md

 2. The player is a returning player.

-3. Every Player Uses The Same Global Model.
+3. Every player uses the same global model.

 ### Case 1: The Player Is A First-Time Player